Korean War Legacy Project

 Doug Mitchell

-First experience with death
+First experiences with death

 3 Dreadful Components of the Korean War